just-the-docs/just-the-docs/docs/navigation-structure.md

 ### Ordering child pages

-You can optionally add the following to the YAML front matter to change the default sort order of child pages from ascending to desending order:
+You can optionally add the following to the YAML front matter to change the default sort order of child pages from ascending to descending order:

 - `child_nav_order: desc`